fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/Syllabus.md

 the given number with suitable message.
 4. Design, develop and execute a program in C to evaluate the given polynomial f(x) = a 4x4 +  a3x3 + a2x2 + a1x + a0 for given value of x
-and the coefficients using Horner’s method.
+and the coefficients using Horner's method.
 5. Design, develop and execute a program in C to copy its input to its output, replacing each string of one or more blanks by a single blank.
 6. Design, develop and execute a program in C to input N integer numbers